BardOfCodes/wacky/README.md

 ## Acknowledgements

 I used ChatGPT while creating this tool.
 It was helpful in many ways, especially with boiler-plate code and documentation.
 But it was misleading at times as well.
-Overall, it is helpful (don't know if its 10x though)!
+Overall, it is helpful!